rtharayil/certify-me.github.io/_blog/Digital-Credentials-for-event-and-Meetings-Professionals.md

 layout: blog
 title: Digital Credentials for event and Meetings Professionals

+description: Digital credentials are becoming essential in the event and meeting industry, offering easy verification and sharing of professional skills.

 abstract: Digital Credentials for event and Meetings Professionals
 topic: news